arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 1. **Temperature RTD**: Specifically for Resistance Temperature Detectors (RTD).
 2. **Temperature TC**: Dedicated to Thermocouple (TC) temperature sensors.

-This separation ensures a more organized and intuitive approach to temperature sensing, allowing users to work more efficiently with the specific type of sensor they are using.
+The separation ensures a more organized and intuitive approach to temperature sensing, allowing users to work more efficiently with the specific type of sensor they are using.

 #### Example of Temperature Sensor Usage
 <br></br>